Table of contents

 7. Ordinary Australians will continue to invest in property

-Ordinary Australians will continue to try and secure their financial future through property investment due to its potential for capital growth and rental income.
+Ordinary Australians will continue to seek to secure their financial future through property investment, given its potential for capital growth and rental income.

-The property pessimists will still be out there telling us not to invest and our property markets are going to crash.
+The property pessimists will still be out there telling us not to invest, and that our property markets are going to crash.

 Property spruikers and get rich quick artists will still be there taking money from naïve property investors looking for a shortcut to get rich quick in real estate.